 Adding A 2nd Page To Your Report

-Add a Page as shown in the illustration below.
+Add a Page as shown in the illustration above.

-If you had configured the previous 3 Filter Controls to be "Report Level", they should also appear on this new Page as seen below.
+If you had configured the previous three Filter Controls to be "Report Level", they should also appear on this new Page as seen below.

 We want to look at the Total Quantities sold per month.

 Remove the first filter control "Quantity".

 Click on the new Time Series Chart and configure as follows: